GridGain-Demos/gridgain-technology-primer/docs/Setup.md

 after `java` command so that the parameters from the j17.params file are picked up while executing the command.

 See the [documentation](https://ignite.apache.org/docs/latest/setup#running-ignite-with-java-11-or-later)
 for more details.
-The steps that follow assume Java 8 or 11.
+The steps that follow assume Java 11.

 ## Clone The Project